The weather over holiday and winter break can be unpredictable! Here are several ideas for spending your days off outside or inside!

 16. Roadside attractions

-Here are 36 unusual Finger Lakes, Western New York and Rochester-area roadside attractions that make for an interesting day trip.
+Here are some unusual Finger Lakes, Western New York and Rochester-area roadside attractions that make for an interesting day trip.

 17. State parks